Thursday, August 29, 2024

 Thursday, May 2:

 Today reaching Murray Blvd was a milestone of sorts...the turnoff to the Nike World Campus as well as the memory of driving to Tektronix to become a corporate relations consultant in 2000.
-Having recently sold its color printer division to Xerox, the test and measurement company was on its way to a $1 billion year.
+Having recently sold its color printer division to Xerox, the test and measurement company founded by Howard Vollum (more on Howard - the father of Oregon's Silicon Forest - later in our tour) was on its way to a $1 billion year.
 My Tek colleagues and I designed an enormous party for 4,200 employees and their families closing the Oregon Zoo to celebrate the revenue goal.
-With my home base in Building 55, I advocated to display the magnificent Chihuly glass sculpture outside our board room that he traded years before for a color printer to catalog his work, bringing the then-$35,000 piece out of a box in the archives after asking Tracy Savage to "spot appraise” it.
+With my home base in Building 55 about 30 feet from the company's Chairman, I advocated to display the magnificent Chihuly glass sculpture outside our board room that he traded years before for a color printer to catalog his work, bringing the then-$35,000 piece out of a box in the archives after asking Tracy Savage to "spot appraise” it.
 Seeing the finished result with perfect lighting began my love of Chihuly's work.

 Friday, May 3: